-- 1.1 The policy offers guidance to students, academic and practice staff to support them in raising complaints/concerns that may arise in practice placements.
+1.1 The policy offers guidance to students, academic and practice staff to support them in raising complaints/concerns that may arise in practice placements.
+Northumbria University works closely with a number of partnership Trusts and Private, Voluntary and Independent Organisations (PIVOs) and it is recognised that the vast majority deliver care that is of a very high standard and provide excellent learning opportunities for students.
+However, there may be occasions when care is not of an acceptable standard.

-Northumbria University works closely with a number of partnership Trusts and private, voluntary and independent organisations (PIVOs) and it is recognised that the vast majority deliver care that is of a very high standard, and provide excellent learning opportunities for students.
-However, there may be occasions when care is not of an acceptable standard. - 1.2 The policy is relevant to all practice placement areas and the people who work or study in them and complies with the Public Interest Disclosure Act 1998.
+1.2 The policy is relevant to all practice placement areas and the people who work or study in them and complies with the Public Interest Disclosure Act 1998.
 All staff and students should be aware of their role and responsibility in highlighting or communicating issues or concerns that present risks to an organisation, its staff, service users or students on placement within the host organisation.
-(HCPC 2019, Francis 2015, NHS 2016, NMC 2018a, NMC 2018b,). - 1.3 This policy applies to all programmes in the Faculty of Health & Life Sciences that lead to professional registration with the Health and Care Professions Council (HCPC) or Nursing and Midwifery Council (NMC) and include learning in practice as part of the programme.
-It has been developed in collaboration with practice placement providers. - 1.4 Professional codes require that concerns raised are managed in a timely manner in order to minimise risk or limit the potential for future risk. - You must act without delay if you believe that there is a risk to patient safety or public protection - You are obligated to raise concerns in relation to danger or risk to health and safety of both service users and staff - You must act without delay if you believe that you, a colleague or anyone else may be putting someone at risk - You must adhere to the facts at all times
+(HCPC 2019, Francis 2015, NHS 2016, NMC 2018a, NMC 2018b,).

+1.3 This policy applies to all programmes in the Faculty of Health & Life Sciences that lead to professional registration with the Health and Care Professions Council (HCPC) or Nursing and Midwifery Council (NMC) and include learning in practice as part of the programme.
+It has been developed in collaboration with practice placement providers.

+1.4 Professional codes require that concerns raised are managed in a timely manner in order to minimise risk or limit the potential for future risk.

+- You must act without delay if you believe that there is a risk to patient safety or public protection. - You must act if you have credible evidence that yourself, or others are being treated in a discriminatory way. - You are obligated and must act without delay to raise concerns in relation to danger or risk to health and safety of both service users and staff. - You must act without delay if you believe that you, a colleague or anyone else may be putting someone at risk. - > You must adhere to the facts at all times.

-Examples of where you will need to raise a concern may include:
+Examples of where you will need to raise a concern may include (but not restricted to):

-- Issues regarding care delivery by any health care professional or employee - Safeguarding concerns regarding children or vulnerable adults - > Issues relating to the environment of care - Evidence of sub-standard care or mal-practice
+- > Issues regarding care delivery by any health care professional or employee - > Safeguarding concerns regarding children or vulnerable adults - Issues relating to the environment of care - > Credible evidence of sub-standard care or mal-practice - Credible evidence of bullying or discriminatory behaviour towards individuals (Including yourself or other staff/ colleagues)